hynek/argon2-cffi/docs/api.rst

 .. module:: argon2

-*argon2-cffi* comes with an high-level API and hopefully reasonable defaults for *Argon2* parameters that result in a verification time of 40--50ms on recent-ish hardware.
+*argon2-cffi* comes with an high-level API and uses the officially recommended low-memory *Argon2* parameters that result in a verification time of 40--50ms on recent-ish hardware.

 .. warning::

-   The current memory requirement is set to rather conservative 100 MB.
+   The current memory requirement is set to rather conservative 64 MB.
-   However, in memory constrained environments like Docker containers that can lead to problems.
+   However, in memory constrained environments such as *Docker* containers that can lead to problems.
    One possible non-obvious symptom are apparent freezes that are caused by swapping.

    Please check :doc:`parameters` for more details.